-It is with a heavy heart that I write you today.
-I am saddened to report that we will be unable to host an in-person version of the Society for the Teaching of Psychology’s Annual Conference on Teaching (ACT) this October 8-10.
-For reasons that will be detailed at greater length below, the effects of the COVID-19 pandemic have made it impossible for us to convene––or reconvene––this year, an experience that I know many of us cherish.
+It is with a discomfiting sense of déjà vu that I write to you today.
+As was the case last year, we are again saddened to report that we will be unable to host an in-person version of the Society for the Teaching of Psychology’s Annual Conference on Teaching (ACT) this October 14-16.

 Rationale for moving to Virtual ACT